JUST THE BEGINNING

 Yet, next to the warning, I would have also read a benefits label: “Take heart.
 Though you may feel alone, you will not be, not ever.
 Your Father will be with you – for He is your tutor and all that will happen will be for your good.
 You will have a family and come to know a love you scarcely comprehend on your own.
 That love you will come to feel for your children will be but a speck compared to the love your Father has for you.
 At one point you’ll finally understand that to know the love of family is to know a little more about God, for we are all His children.
 Your tears of joy and sorrow will become a lens to your eyes and you will begin to see things you didn't before.
 Your heart will grow and feel more love and joy than you can imagine.
 Like a heavenly constellation, you will begin to see the tender mercies poured out upon your lives by a loving Father - however, you will only see those stars in the pitch of night.
 You will make connections between them and eventually see the hand of God through everything.
 And that’s just the beginning.”

-Today marks our 21st anniversary.
-On that cool September day, I married my wife, I had no idea the journey that lay before our feet.
+Tomorrow will mark our 17th anniversary.
+On that cool September day I married my wife, I had no idea the journey that lay before our feet.
 I’ll never forget crying as the officiator spoke, not out of sorrow but out of a deep sense something was being put in motion – more than I knew.
-All I knew was I loved my wife and it was good.
+All I knew was that I loved my wife and it was good.
 I knew I would be imperfect, but I would do my best.
 My love for this good woman has only grown stronger and deeper.
 I consider myself blessed beyond measure.

-Today, as I look back upon the 21 years we've had together, knowing the depths of horror and the heights of happiness – I wouldn't trade my life for anything.
-Between the hurt and the happiness, I have come to know a different kind of love – and for that love I am grateful.
+Today, as I look back upon the 17 years we've had together, knowing the depths of horror and the heights of happiness – I wouldn't trade my life for anything.
+Between the hurt and the happiness I have come to know a different kind of love – and I am grateful.
 I would do it all over again.
 To infinity and beyond, I would do it all over again.

 And to think that today I can no more read the warning and benefits labels for tomorrow.